openedx/openedx-aspects/docs/reference/operator_reports.rst

 These filters are configured to apply to specific charts, and so some may show under "out of scope" if they are unused by the current page of charts.

 .. note: Ensure that the "Time range" filter is set to the desired date/time range.
-By default, only the 90 days of data is shown.
+By default, only the last 90 days of data is shown.

 .. _instance-health-tab: